mzgoddard/owlpoems/home-hollow.rst

 ---

 Owls dwell in many a hollow,
-A chamber in an ancient life.
+Chamber in an ancient life.
 They may sleep, look, and swallow
-The essence of another's strife.
+Essence of another's strife.

 .. sleep stanza
-Eyes still and quiet.
+Eyes still and quiet above
-Life runs amock free and clear.
+Life running amok in the forest clear.
-This owl rests above many dieting
+This owl rests over many of
-Not knowing the danger they have not fear.
+Whom scurry around with proper fear.

 .. wakeup stanza

-.. look stanza
+Bright star loft above horizon.
+Eye lids fluttering from a dream.
+Stirring, peek around from eyes wizen.
+Beak yawns agape with silent scream.

-.. swallow stanza
+.. catch
+Quick spin towards the heard sound.
+With prey in sight
+Take off gliding to the ground.
+Warm dinner tonight.